-Basic Sunflower Portrait is another artwork in my continuing investigation of black )on white background) vs. color strokes to create portraits of people, places, flora, fauna and things (like USA currency bills).
+Sunflower Scripture Portrait is another artwork in my continuing investigation of black on white vs. color strokes to create portraits of people, places, flora, fauna and things (like USA currency bills).

-I have been told since I first entered the High School of Music and Art that color is one of my strong suits.
-Making images without color is like being on a severe diet or fast, it almost physically hurt when I began with the first Essence Portrait, which was of Andy Warhol several years ago.
+I have been told since I first entered the High School of Music and Art that color is one of my strengths.
+Making images without color is like being on a severe diet or fast for me, it almost physically hurt when I began with the first Sculpture Essence Portrait, which was of Andy Warhol several years ago.

 As a school girl, before I began any formal art education, I hung out a lot in the great museums and galleries of NYC, where I “discovered” van Gogh and Rouault, both who often outline their forms in a dark color.
 Later Warhol’s silk-screens, with their strong black images and colored paints added their influence.